retico-team/retico-core/docs/logs.md

 m2.subscribe(m3)

 retico.network.run(m1)
 ```

 ## Configurate plotting

 The logging system comes alongside a plotting system that provides the system with a basic execution vizualization.
 The system can create a plot (using `matplotlib`) of the system's execution from the log messages stored in the log file.
+This plot can be created either after the system's execution or in real time, the last option is presented in details in a section below.

 | ![Foo](img/plot_example.png) |
 |:--:|